 Specialized Programs & Accreditations

-UTEP is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-A classification.
+The University of Texas at El Paso is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-FBS classification.
 The most popular sports played are listed below:

 - Basketball (Conference Usa)